EVOLVED-5G/CAPIF_API_Services/docs/test_plan/api_security_service/README.md

 * **Test ID**: ***capif_security_api-16***
 * **Description**:

-  This test case will check that an Provider can revoke the authorization for APIs
+  This test case will check that a Provider can revoke the authorization for APIs

 * **Pre-Conditions**: